 Kai Penny MRTPI, Senior Planner

 Kai is a Chartered Town Planner who thrives on delivering complex projects.
 He has coordinated numerous new build residential developments, exceeds client expectations, driving projects to success even under challenging constraints.
-Beyond new builds, Kai's deep understanding of regulations and meticulous approach also benefit projects involving change of use, permitted development schemes, enforcement cases, and ensuring technical compliance.
+Beyond new builds, Kai's clear communication, keen attention to detail and understanding of planning regulations greatly benefits his clients on all types of development project.

 • Calm, meticulous, and a master communicator, Kai fosters trust and collaboration and keeps clients and planning officers informed every step of the way ensuring smooth project execution.
 His collaborative approach and unwavering focus on achieving the best possible outcomes make him a valuable asset to any project.